wcasper/math180fall2023/_modules/research/questions.md

 20. What is the largest possible diameter you can get from a connected graph made from a Micro Robots board?

+21. Suppose you have 19 smaller hexigons, all labelled with the numbers 1 through 19.
+Is it possible to arrange them into a single large hexigon, where every straight line adds up to 38?
+How many ways?